JAlcocerT/JAlcocerT/content/blog/da-brd.md

 **In conclusion:** This is a well-written and highly accurate summary of what a Business Requirements Document is, its purpose, its distinctions from other documents, and best practices for its creation and use.
 Anyone looking for an overview of BRDs would find this description very helpful.

 {{< /details >}}

+2. To make sure you build whats required

+> If you are part of AIOps / [AI|BI](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) or whatever [domain specific](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/) projects, how to make sure that stakeholders expectations are captured and have everyone happy during the delivery?

 ## The BRD